 Making your own allergy friendly and low carb kitchen staples is great so you don’t have to go searching for them in stores (we live in a smaller town and don’t always have a great variety of allergy friendly products here).

-Plus, when you make your own coffee creamer, you can control exactly what goes into it!
+Plus, when you make your own dairy-free coffee creamer, you can control exactly what goes into it!
 Your own homemade creamer won’t have thickeners or anything artificial unless you choose to add it yourself.

 These days I even bring my cold brew coffee and non-dairy creamer with me on trips.
 I add my cold brew coffee to a big Nalgene water bottle and make sure our hotel has a fridge.
 Much tastier, more allergy friendly, and less expensive than buying coffee each day!